agustinf88/substitution/README.md

 # Decisions approaches
 ## Clean architecture
-I followed the principles of clean architecture to encapsulate the business logic of any type of framework.
+I followed the principles of clean architecture to encapsulate the business logic from any type of framework.
 Once the business login was finished, I decided to use express to expose the service.

 ## TDD
 I used TDD during development